 c.
-Financial assets at Fair Value Through Profit or Loss
+Financial assets at Fair Value Through Profit and Loss

 Financial assets at FVTPL include financial assets that are designated at FVTPL upon initial recognition and financial assets that are not measured at amortised cost or FVTOCI.
 All derivative financial instruments fall into this category, except for those designated and effective as hedging instruments, for which the hedge accounting requirements apply.
-Assets in this category are measured at fair value with gains or losses recognized in profit or loss.
+Assets in this category are measured at fair value with gains or losses recognized in the statement of profit and loss.
 The fair values of financial assets in this category are determined by reference to active market transactions or using a valuation technique where no active market exists.